-Mars recalls two Pedigree wet dog food lots after diversion issue
+Mars recalls two PEDIGREE wet dog food lots after diversion

 Bottom line

-Mars Petcare US, Inc. has voluntarily recalled two lots of PEDIGREE® Can High Protein Chopped Chicken & Duck Flavor wet dog food in 13.2-ounce cans after discovering that product originally sent to a third-party vendor for destruction appears to have been fraudulently diverted and sold in the U.S. market.
+Mars Petcare US, Inc. voluntarily recalled two lots of PEDIGREE Can High Protein Chopped Chicken & Duck Flavor wet dog food, 13.2-ounce cans, on July 2, 2026, after discovering product that had failed internal quality checks and was supposed to be destroyed may have been fraudulently diverted and sold in the U.S. marketplace.
 The affected lot codes are 613C3KKCFC and 613C1KKCFC.
-According to the company announcement posted by the FDA on July 2, 2026, the recalled cans may contain sharp metal and plastic foreign material, creating a risk of choking, gastrointestinal laceration, or blockage.
-Mars said no other PEDIGREE or Mars Petcare US products are affected, and that it had received no reports of illness or injury as of the announcement date. (fda.gov)
+According to Mars and the FDA, the cans may contain sharp metal and plastic foreign material, although no pet illnesses or injuries had been reported at the time of the announcement.
+Mars said the product had been sent to a third-party destruction vendor before it was allegedly diverted. (fda.gov)

 Key facts